OceanGlidersCommunity/Oxygen_SOP/_sources/CONTRIBUTING.md

 - concrete suggestions i.e. related to correction of methods

 ## How to contribute
-You can contribute in two ways: Case 1[link to header] - opening an issue, Case 2[link to further down the page header] - creating a pull request
+You can contribute in two ways: [Case 1](https://github.com/OceanGlidersCommunity/Oxygen_SOP/blob/main/CONTRIBUTING.md#case-1-comment-by-opening-an-issue) - opening an issue, [Case 2]() - creating a pull request

 1. Log into your Github account